 Step 1: Mortgage Pre-Approval

-Pre-approval is when we review your financial situation (particularly your credit report, income, and assets) to determine if you’re eligible for a home loan.
+Mortgage Pre-approval is when we review your financial situation (particularly your credit report, income, and assets) to determine if you’re eligible for a home loan.
 Next, we will discuss in detail your loan options, which includes approved purchase price range and loan terms (particularly your interest rate, down payment, monthly payment, and closing costs).
-Once your income and assets have been verified through documentation, the pre-approval letter will be sent.
+Once your income and assets have been verified through documentation, the Mortgage Pre-Approval letter will be sent.

 This is a beneficial step in the mortgage approval process because it allows you to narrow your home search.
 If you were to skip the pre-approval and go straight into the house hunting process, you might end up wasting time by looking at homes above your price range.

 Once you’ve been pre-approved for a certain amount, you can shop more confidently within that price range.
 And that brings you to the second major step in the mortgage approval process — house hunting.

 We aren’t heavily involved at this stage.
 House hunting work is primarily done by you (the buyer) and your real estate agent.